zhangfuwen/GitNote/Notes/006-ai/000_AI_thoughts.md

 human in the server is qualitatively different from these other productivity-improving technologies.

-tangible 有形的， over the last 20 yours of doing AI research, you maybe have a more tangible sense of what intelligence is, what it takes to develop it.
+tangible 有形的， over the last 20 years of doing AI research, you maybe have a more tangible sense of what intelligence is, what it takes to develop it.

 spontaneously 自发地，不由自主的， are you more or less surprised as a result that evolution just spontaneously stumbled upon it.